 Episode 13: "We All Fall In Love Sometimes"

-In this episode, we mull over the melody, meaning, and lyrics-first collaboration of "We All Fall In Love Sometimes," music by Elton John and lyrics by Bernie Taupin, from the album "Captain Fantastic and the Brown Dirt Cowboy."
+Today, we mull over the melody, meaning, and lyrics-first collaboration of "We All Fall In Love Sometimes," music by Elton John and lyrics by Bernie Taupin, from the album "Captain Fantastic and the Brown Dirt Cowboy."

 You can hear the audio version of this episode from our Studio, or read the episode transcript below.